Brandhall Golf Course – your questions answered

 What type of new homes would they be?

 We envisage there could be a mix of tenures/ownerships on the site.
 Planning policy requires a minimum of 25% affordable housing.
 These could be affordable homes provided by registered providers of social housing, they could be council homes, or a mix of both.

-We shall not know a detailed mix of housing types or tenures until after consultation and after we have prepared a detailed master plan for the site.
+We shall not know a detailed mix of housing types or tenures until after we have prepared a detailed master plan for the site.
 However, the council would consider all options for tenure including private ownership, shared ownership and starter homes to help meet the housing needs of Sandwell’s younger people.

 How much and what percentage of the Brandhall Golf Course site do you envisage would be retained as green space after new homes and the school are built?

 The amount of open space was one of the key parts of the public consultation.
 The consultation included three different options for the size of park that could be created alongside a school and homes if the course closes.

 There are options with 4.5 hectares area of open space (equivalent to 7 football pitches), 6 hectares of spaces (equivalent to 10 football pitches) and 8.5 hectares of open space (equivalent to 14 football pitches).
 8.5ha is the same size as Brunswick Park in Wednesbury or equivalent to six Parsons Hill Parks (1.37ha).
 The 8.5ha option would mean we would be retaining approximately a quarter of the site as formal open space.